 What is a Temporary Account?

 A temporary account is an account that is closed at the end of every accounting period to start a new period with a zero balance.
-It is done in order to avoid a mix-up of the balances between two or more accounting periods.
+This is done in order to avoid a mix-up of the balances between two or more accounting periods.
 The objective is to see the profits or revenues, as well as the accounting activity of individual periods.

 For example, Company ZE recorded revenues of $300,000 in 2016 alone.
 Then, another $200,000 worth of revenues was seen in 2017, as well as $400,000 in 2018.
 If the temporary account was not closed, the total revenues seen would be $900,000.

 The company may look like a very profitable business, but that isn’t really true because three years-worth of revenues were combined.
-In order to properly compute for the year’s total profits, as well as the total expenses, the temporary account must be closed, and a new record is created at the beginning of a new accounting period.
+In order to properly compute for the year’s total profits, as well as the total expenses, the temporary account must be closed, and a new record created at the beginning of a new accounting period.

 Examples of Temporary Accounts

 There are basically three types of temporary accounts, namely revenues, expenses, and income summary.

-From the name itself, it refers to the total amount of money earned by a company that needs to be closed at the end of the accounting year.
+From the name itself, this refers to the total amount of money earned by a company that needs to be closed at the end of the accounting year.
 To close the revenue account, the accountant creates a debit entry for the entire revenue balance.
-For example, the total revenue recorded was $20,000, then, a debit of the same amount should be written in the revenue account that will create a zero balance again.
+For example, if the total revenue recorded was $20,000, then a debit of the same amount should be written in the revenue account that will create a zero balance again.

 Then, in the income summary account, a corresponding credit of $20,000 is recorded in order to maintain a balance of the entries.

 Expenses are an important part of any business because these keep the company going.
-The expenses account is a temporary account that shows everything that the company spent on its operations, including advertising and supplies, among others.
+The expenses account is a temporary account that shows everything that the company spent on its operations, including advertising and supplies, among other expenses.